Kick Vivint to the Curb and Switch Your Monitoring

 ** removed in 1.16 (1.14.01 supported alarm.com, Telguard, Uplink)

-Vivint contracts have automatically renewed clauses, and they are notoriously difficult to get out of (be especially wary of telephone verbal contract extensions!).
-Even those who successfully manage to cancel still end up getting billed and sent to collections.
-This company has bad history and is notorious for improperly billing even those customers still under contract.
+Vivint contracts have automatic renewal clauses, and they are notoriously difficult to get out of (be especially wary of telephone verbal contract extensions!).
+Even those who successfully manage to cancel, still end up getting billed and sent to collections.

 You can fight back.